augustin-pasq/projets-iut/README.md

 This website is a school project realized during the first year of my CS studies.

 ## Authors
-This website was made in pairs with Liam Le Ny (@liam-leny).
+This website was made in pairs with Liam Le Ny (https://github.com/liam-leny).